-Union Cab rides to your home or lodging site are only $1.
+Union Cab rides to your home or lodging site are only $5.
+This rate is subsidized by MHTG, please tip your driver generously!
 All other taxi companies that pickup and deliver will charge full fares.

 Will there be food?

 Of course!
-Plenty of foods will be available, from small snacks to bigger meals — for both carnivores and vegetarians.
+Plenty of foods will be available for purchase, from small snacks to bigger meals — for both carnivores and vegetarians.
 Stop by the food vendor tents and have some of Madison’s tastiest treats.

 - Glass Nickel Pizza

 - Wonder Cookie

 The festival grounds are quite large.
 Many people bring blankets or lawn chairs and set up their own tasting lounges on the outskirts of the festival grounds, away from the hubbub of the beer tents.

 Please be considerate and keep your chairs and blankets out of the middle of the festival grounds so as not to obstruct traffic flow between the beer tents.
 There are oak savannah restoration areas that are roped off and we ask you to help us care for this beautiful park by respecting those boundaries.

 OTHER CARRY-IN ITEMS:

 - Reasonable-sized coolers with food and soft drinks are acceptable carry-ins